DrDoctor call in progress

 Broadcast messaging

-This functionality allows the Trust to send a text message to large groups of patients and/or staff in one message.
-You may receive a broadcast message in relation to events such as a major incident at the Trust or unforeseen clinic cancellation.
+North Bristol NHS Trust can send a single text message to large groups of patients and/or staff at one time, in relation to events such as a major incident at the Trust or unforeseen clinic cancellation.

 Text messages will come form the number +44 7860 039 092 please note this number is genuine and is not a scam.
 Please note, you cannot reply to this number.